neu-cs2100/cs2100-pg-handout-testhw2/README.md

 Look at these two classes and take note of cases that would be good to test.

 Remember: when testing, we want to consider:
-- the "happy path" with valid input
+- the "happy path"
-- any invalid inputs
+- any negative cases
-- any edge cases (almost invalid but still valid)
+- any edge cases (almost negative but still valid)

 You may ignore any linting errors in the src files for this assignment: the autograder will only check for linting errors in your test files, as you will only be writing tests in this assignment, and the (unimplemented) src files are provided only as a specification to write tests.